iomedhealth/OMOPAnalyticsGuide/docs/data_mediation/data_solutions.md

   to them.
 The hospital's research team then uses this list to fast-track their recruitment efforts, saving significant time and money.

-# Summary of Examples Across the Product Lifecycle
+# Examples Across the Product Lifecycle

 These data solutions can be applied across the entire lifecycle of a therapeutic product, from early development to post-market surveillance.